Pretraining a Shared Q-Network for Data-Efficient Offline Reinforcement Learning: Tasks and Datasets

 \subsection{D4RL}

-D4RL consists of 8 separate tasks.
-In this work, we utilized one of them for the main experiments; OpenAI Gym MuJoCo continuous control tasks.
-It consists of 4 different environments (i.e., HalfCheetah, Walker2d, Hopper, and Ant) and 5 heterogeneous datasets in terms of data quality for each environment.
-Each dataset is collected along the below strategies: \begin{itemize} \item Random (1M samples): Collected from a randomly initialized policy. \item Expert (1M samples): Collected from a policy trained to completion with SAC. \item Medium (1M samples): Collected from a policy trained to approximately 1/3 the performance of the expert. \item Medium-Expert (almost 2M samples): A 50-50 split of medium and expert data. \item Medium-Replay (almost 3M samples): Collected from the replay buffer of a policy trained up to the performance of the medium agent. \end{itemize} All environments have the same episode limit of 1000 and the goal of each locomotion agent is to run as fast as possible without falling to the ground.
-More detailed information can be found at \href{https://github.com/Farama-Foundation/D4RL}{https://github.com/Farama-Foundation/D4RL}.
+The D4RL benchmark consists of eight distinct task families.
+For our main experiments, we focus on the OpenAI Gym MuJoCo continuous control suite, which includes four environments: HalfCheetah, Walker2d, Hopper, and Ant.

+Each environment provides five datasets that differ in data quality and collection strategy: \begin{itemize} \item Random (1M samples): Collected using a randomly initialized policy. \item Expert (1M samples): Collected from a policy fully trained with SAC. \item Medium (1M samples): Collected from a partially trained policy, achieving roughly one-third of the expert’s performance. \item Medium-Expert (~2M samples): A 50-50 combination of the medium and expert datasets. \item Medium-Replay (~3M samples): Collected from the replay buffer of the medium-level agent during training. \end{itemize} All environments have an episode horizon of 1000 steps, and each agent’s objective is to maximize forward velocity while avoiding instability.
+More details can be found in the official D4RL repository: \href{https://github.com/Farama-Foundation/D4RL}{https://github.com/Farama-Foundation/D4RL}.